Hugh Hudson

 Hugh Hudson (25 August 1936 – 10 February 2023) was an English film director.
-He was among a generation of British directors who would begin their career making documentaries and television commercials before going on to have success in films.

-Hudson directed the 1981 Academy Award and BAFTA Award Best Picture Chariots of Fire, a film ranked 19th in the British Film Institute's list of Top 100 British films.
+He is known for directing the 1981 Academy Award and BAFTA Award Best Picture Chariots of Fire, after beginning his career making documentaries and television commercials.
 He continued to direct commercials while making films, which included the British Airways face advertisement from 1989 made in collaboration with London-based advertising agency Saatchi & Saatchi.

-Early life
+Early life and education

-Hugh Hudson was born at 27 Welbeck Street, London, the son and only child of Michael Donaldson-Hudson and his second wife Jacynth Mary Ellerton, from Cheswardine in rural northeast Shropshire.
-Michael's father was Ralph Charles Donaldson-Hudson, and his great-grandfather was Charles Donaldson-Hudson, a one-time Conservative Member of Parliament for Newcastle-under-Lyme, Staffordshire.
-His paternal ancestors came from Scotland and Cumberland.
-He was sent to boarding school in 1942 at the age of six, and thereafter was educated at Eton College.
-He began his National Service in the Dragoon Guards from 28 January 1956, reaching the rank of second lieutenant and remained as a lieutenant in the Army Reserve of Officers until he was discharged on 16 January 1960.
+Hugh Hudson was born on in London, England, 25 August 1936.

+He first went to boarding school, and later attended Eton College.

+Hudson began his National Service in the Dragoon Guards.

 Career

 1960s

 In the 1960s, after three years of editing documentaries in Paris, Hudson headed a documentary film company with partners Robert Brownjohn and David Cammell.
 The company produced, among others, the documentaries A for Apple, which won a Screenwriters' Guild Award, and The Tortoise and the Hare, which was nominated for a BAFTA Award.
 The company emerged with much success in the 1960s, winning many awards and pioneering a new graphic style for documentary and advertising films.

 Hudson then began a career in advertising, producing and directing many television commercials.
 He worked alongside Alan Parker, Ridley and Tony Scott for Ridley Scott Associates (RSA), a British film and commercial production company founded in 1968.
 His first filmmaking job was as a second-unit director on Parker's Midnight Express (1978).